hd-code/pattern-learning-xai-ls/README.md

 ## Testing

-In the folder `test/` are a bunch files, that test the functionality in the `src/` directory.
+In the folder `test/` are a bunch of files, that test the functionality in the `src/` directory.
 To run all automatic tests simply run:

 ```sh
 pipenv run python test
 ```

 By default the test files will only print messages for failed tests to the console.
-To also print successful tests to the console simply add either `--verbose` or `-v` to the above command like this:
+To also print successful tests to the console, simply add either `--verbose` or `-v` to the above command like this:

 ```sh
 pipenv run python test --verbose